Skip to content Skip to sidebar

 If you translated a product page, and want a professional translator to review it, WPML will only share the contents of this specific page with the translator.
 The rest of your site will remain closed to the translator.

-What’s the Cost of Using Microsoft Translator With WPML?
+What’s the cost of using Microsoft Translator with WPML?

-When you buy WPML, you get a free package of automatic translation credits, enough to translate a medium size website into 2-3 languages – at no extra cost.
+When you buy WPML, you get a free package of automatic translation credits, enough to translate a medium size website into 2-3 languages at no extra cost.

 In other words, if you plan to translate your site into just a few languages, you can use Microsoft Translator for free.
 If you want to translate into more languages, or own a very big website, you can easily get more credits at an affordable price, starting at $0.0012 per word.

-Top languages WPML translates
+Top languages WPML translates into

-Start Translating with Microsoft Translator and WPML
+Ready to Translate with Microsoft Translator and WPML?